How to Install ClamAV on Ubuntu 22.04 or 20.04

 This command scans a specific file for viruses and malware and removes any infected files.

-These are just some commands; run the following command to print help into your terminal to get a full list of commands.
+These are just some commands; run the following command to print help into your terminal to get a complete list of commands.

 clamscan --help